 To get started, many users are furious that their plans have made little money after years of contributing.
 Most cite astronomical fees as the reason.
 One user even said they would’ve saved more money by “keeping it under the mattress.”

-Other reviewers advise to get a RESP, just not a group RESP and not from Knowledge First.
+Other reviewers advise getting a RESP, just not a group RESP and not from Knowledge First.

 There are testimonials on Knowledge First’s website, and most deal with their customer service and sales representatives.
 The reviewers seemed pleased with their experiences dealing with these experts.